Huy-Ngo/acanban/docs/source/req/use-case/other.rst

 Post-Conditions
 ^^^^^^^^^^^^^^^

-User is now granted a new account and has logged in to the system.
+User is now granted a new account and logged in the system.

 Login